rcrowther/django-image-lite/README.md

 Currently, the app has two template tags.
 Both build a full HTML 'img' tag.
 Both accept keyword parameters which become HTML attributes.

 #### The 'image' tag
 The main tag.
-It depends on calling a page creation model to construct a URL.
+It depends on calling a model to construct a URL.
 So you need a callable on the page model (not the image model).
 This callable is usually very simple, and must return the entire reform filename.
-You can make a few callables, one for every filter e.g.
+You can make a few callables, one for every image reform you want to use e.g.

     class NewsArticle():
         ...